sandipmavi/React-quiz-02/README.md

 Answer multiple-choice questions by clicking on an option.
 Get instant feedback and track your score.
 View the final results at the end of the quiz

+## 🤝 Contributing
+Contributions are welcome!
+Follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -m "Added a new feature").
+Push to the branch (git push origin feature-branch).
+Create a Pull Request for review.

+## 🔗 Links
+🚀 Live Demo (if hosted)